The Alabama Department of Education

 Alabama Certification Information

-For general information on Alabama teacher certification go to Alabama Certification.
-A list of Alabama Universities Offering Alternative Class A Certification Programs can be found at Teacher Education & Certification Publications
+For general information on Alabama teacher certification go to Alabama Teacher Certification Process.
+A list of Alabama Universities Offering Certification Programs can be found at Approved Programs.

 As with any profession, networking your skills and talents is essential to finding a teaching position.
 Many Troops to Teachers candidates have found working as a substitute teacher to be an excellent way to network in a school district.
 To become a substitute teacher simply go to your local board of education and request a substitute teacher application.
 While individual school systems my increase the requirements for substitute teachers in their individual school system, generally speaking the state standard is to have a high school diploma (or GED) and complete a background check.
 The process is fairly simple and it is a great way to get experience in the classroom.
 Once you have met the Basic Skills and Praxis II subject content assessment requirements and proven yourself in the classroom as a substitute teacher, there are a number of things a school system can do to assist you in the employment process.

 Alabama’s official website where school systems post their teacher vacancies is Alabama Teacher Vacancies; It will prove to be a valuable tool in your employment search and most Alabama school systems post their job vacancies there.
-We recommend that you also review the postings which may appear on the individual school systems separate web site.
+We recommend that you also review the postings which may appear on the individual school systems separate web site; go to Alabama School Districts and link to the school systems for teacher vacancies and employment information.